-A computer lock or freeze is usually caused by software related problems.
+Software related problems usually cause a computer lock or freeze.
 If you have a problem with your computer open to a particular program, make sure you have all the latest updates for all running programs.
 You can find the latest updates for your software through a software developer or publisher.

 Tip: If the computer has any malware, viruses, or other malware, it can also cause many problems.
 Make sure your computer is clean.

 Every program or window you open on your computer takes some computing resources to keep it active.
 If you have too many programs open simultaneously, your computer may run out of resources, resulting in freezes.
 Try running only one program to make sure that your freezing isn’t caused by multiple programs running simultaneously.

 Outdated or corrupt drivers can also cause a computer lock.
 For example, if something goes wrong with your video adapter drivers, your computer might lock while playing a game or watching a movie.

 First, make sure no errors exist in the Windows Device Manager by opening Device Manager and verifying no “Other Devices” listed.
 You will also want to check the device list to see if they have a yellow exclamation mark or a red X next to them.
 If so, you’ll want to visit our page on identifying the problems in Windows Device Manager.

 Next, make sure you have the latest drivers for all major devices in your computer (video, audio, modem, and network)—a list of Driver related pages.